microsoft/AirSim/Unity/README.md

-# Airsim on Unity
+# AirSim on Unity

-* Airsim Unity allows you to run your simulators in the [Unity Engine](https://unity3d.com/).
+* AirSim on Unity allows you to run your simulators in the [Unity Engine](https://unity3d.com/).
 This project comes with some sample Unity projects and a wrapper around the AirLib library to run as a [native plugin](https://docs.unity3d.com/Manual/NativePlugins.html) in Unity.
 * Included are two basic Unity Projects, one for a Car simulator and another for a Drone simulator.
 They are meant to be lightweight, and can be used to verify your setup is correct.
 * Check out the [Unity blogpost](https://blogs.unity3d.com/2018/11/14/airsim-on-unity-experiment-with-autonomous-vehicle-simulation/) for overview on the release.